ShootMe/MobiusCribbageSolver/README.md

   - In the above example, 122_ , means the first stack is pile 1, pile 2, pile 2

 ## Stats
+  - Game has 2000 total deals
-  - Fastest deal in the first 120 deals of the game is #95 taking about 0.3s
+  - Fastest deal is #1479 taking about 0.2s
-  - Slowest deal in the first 120 deals of the game is #110 taking about 2.0s
+  - Slowest deal is #1879 taking about 3.9s
+  - Took 1704s (28min 24s) to solve all 2000 deals
-  - Average solve time is about 0.8s
+  - Average solve time is about 0.85s
-  - Lowest score in the first 120 deals is 81 in game #57
+  - Lowest score is 80 in deal #1031
-  - Highest score in the first 120 deals is 118 in game #70 and #72
+  - Highest score is 126 in deal #969
   - Lowest score found from just random deals is 76 for deal T64K493TA553A_Q672QA6A95K5T_8Q7K8Q89J2792_3JT4J84J26K73
   - Highest score found from just random deals is 140 for deal J99A7926A4A65_QQ79KA3KK8823_Q523TTJ54K82T_8J64Q7T7563J4